stockbrot/mkdocs-material/docs/plugins/blog.md

 does all the heavy lifting, generating a view of all latest posts, [archive] and [category] pages, configurable [pagination] and much more.

+!!! info "Format of author information"

+    This plugin is only available in beta version of Material for MkDocs.
+Check the release pages on github for detailed information.

   [archive]: #archive
   [category]: #categories
   [pagination]: #pagination